-2.18.08: Are materials (commodities, packaging, ingredients, processing aids, work in progress, etc.) rotated using FIFO policy?
+5.03.08: Are materials (commodities, packaging, ingredients, processing aids, work in progress, etc.) rotated using FIFO policy?

-Total compliance (5 points): All materials are rotated using FIFO (First In First Out) policy to ensure items are used in the correct order they are received and within their allocated shelf life (this does not apply to commodities that undergo ripening treatments or where rotation is dictated by the initial quality inspection).
+Total compliance (5 points): All materials should be rotated using FIFO (First In First Out) policy to ensure items are used in the correct order they are received and within their allocated shelf-life (this does not apply to commodities that undergo ripening treatments or where rotation is dictated by the initial quality inspection).
+Materials should be clearly marked or labeled with some kind of rotation coding that is understood by all staff, in order to ensure FIFO and effective traceback/recall procedures.
 Packaging rotation might be affected by market forces.
 Having a "Just In Time" ordering policy and thereby having very limited stock volumes, is acceptable as a replacement for FIFO if it can be proven e.g. the auditor can see that hardly any stock is maintained.
-"Just In Time" ordering policy does not replace the need to tag materials as per question 2.18.07.
+"Just In Time" ordering policy does not replace the need to tag materials as per question 5.03.07.

-- Single/isolated instance(s) where commodities, packaging, ingredients, processing aids, work in progress, etc. are not rotated using FIFO policy. - Packaging is not being rotated using FIFO policy.
+• Single/isolated instance(s) where commodities, packaging, ingredients, processing aids, work in progress, etc. are not rotated using FIFO policy.